Home

 * Ports (Portugal)

-What are the options that winemakers need to consider when aging their red wines.
+What are the options that winemakers need to consider when aging their red wine.
 Well, one of the most important is where will the aging of the wine take place.

 There are two basic methods of red wine aging and they are fermentation in stainless steel tanks or oak barrels.